The Terry Wahls Diet: How to Feed Your Brain w/ What’s In Your Fridge

 What Did Dr. Wahl’s Learn about Food & Our Brains?

-After learning about this diet, and trying it out for myself, I have experienced the following: a better mood, increased concentration, more alertness and less brain fog.
+After learning about this diet, and trying it out for myself, I have experienced the following: a better mood, increased concentration, weight loss, more alertness and less brain fog.

 What Nutrients are Essential to Our Brain Function?